 presented by Capital One Bank

-Toddler Time is held at 10:30 a.m. on the first and third Wednesday of each month through October.
+Toddler Time is held at 10:30 a.m. on the first and third Wednesday of each month during the months of January, February, March, June, July, August, and September.
+Following are the dates it is held in the months of April, May, and October: April 2, May 21, & October 1.
 Children listen to a classic railroad story, create a craft, enjoy playtime at Choo Choo Blueville, and take a kiddie train ride through Choo Choo Blueville – all included with paid admission.
+Please note that there is no Toddler Time on May 7.
 Recommended for ages 2-5.
 Please note that ride is not guaranteed with your visit and that the Museum reserves the right to change or cancel ride in the event of inclement weather or equipment malfunction.
 Children programs begin promptly on-time.

 Civil War 150th Anniversary

 Sunday (11:00 a.m. – 4:00 p.m.)